NAI Refresher Course Syllabus

 Transfers are dependent on availability in the new class.

-In order to withdraw and receive a refund or transfer to another section, the student must email your full name, Wake Tech ID#, section number of the class, phone number and mailing address to: Mary Frucelli [email protected]
+In order to transfer to another section, the student must email your full name, Wake Tech ID#, section number of the class, phone number and mailing address to: Mary Frucelli [email protected]

 Emergency Cancellations and Closings